microsoft/pxt-arcade/docs/test/tutorials/snow_fixed_img_copy.md

 ```
 This block sets the depth (also called z-index) of the globe to be much closer to the camera than the following items will be.
 This is important for making sure everything else happens behind this frame.

-❗️ **You won't see the result of any of this until you choose an image in the next step.**

 hint~